-Our Mission is to operate a business that reveals the splendour and wonders of this very special place we call home.
-We strive to educate and excite all who visit and to create a legacy of conservation to preserve the places we love for future generations.
-Our ultimate aim is to reinvest into the local community and the environment that we live and work in.
+Our Mission is to operate a visitor focussed business of world class quality that reveals the splendour and wonders of this special place we call home.
+We strive to educate and excite all who visit and create a legacy of conservation to preserve the places we love for future generations.
+Our ultimate aim is to use our financial success to reinvest in the local community and the environment that we live and work in.

 As a business that showcases the natural environment, Pennicott Wilderness Journeys works hard to minimise its environmental footprint.
 All of our tours are 100% carbon offset and our energy use, water consumption and waste output are measured through the internationally recognised EarthCheck system.
 Pennicott Wilderness Journeys consistently exceeds EarthCheck's global best practice level across all indicators.

 All of Pennicott Wilderness Journeys products have achieved Advanced Ecotourism certification.
 The ECO certification program assures travellers that certified products are backed by a strong, well-managed commitment to sustainable practices.
 The accreditation recognises high-quality nature-based tourism experiences with strong interpretation values, commitment to nature conservation and helping local communities.

 This page outlines some of the key initiatives and programs we undertake.

 Pennicott Wilderness Journeys has been 100% carbon offset through Greening Australia.
 Over the past seven years the business has contributed over $350,000 which is being spent on biodiversity restoration across Tasmania.
 The company’s contributions have helped Greening Australia to plant over 200,000 trees.
 The current project is a 1,000 hectare restoration near the township of Ross in Tasmania’s Midlands.
 Invasive plant species are being removed and replaced with natives.
 The plantings not only store carbon, they link critical habitat to allow birds, bandicoots, bettongs and other wildlife to move across the landscape.
 Find out more here.